We may receive compensation when you click on links to products from our partners.

-We all have to “pay our dues”, but as at some point you expect to get promoted.
+We all have to “pay our dues”, but at some point, you expect to get promoted.
 If you’ve been in one position for a long period of time, you may be stuck in a job without any prospects.
 Menial tasks are part of almost every role, but if they take up all of your time and you don’t feel stretched, you won’t enjoy your work.
 If this is the case, consider your options.
 You might want to start looking for jobs that will offer career progression while teaching you new skills (and possibly getting paid more).

 You’re not learning new skills or gaining additional knowledge

 If you pretty much know everything there is to know about your current role, or you are just not feeling challenged, it may be time to look for a new job.
 While you may not learn something new every day, you should be improving your skills as well as learning new ones.
 If the possibility of expanding your skills and learning more about your role is just not going to happen, it’s a sign that the company is not serious about investing in your career development and it’s time to move on.

 In all jobs, there will be busy periods during which you might be expected to put in some extra hours.
 This is to be expected, but be careful that this doesn’t happen all the time.
 If you’re constantly working long hours and have deadlines that seem unrealistic, this can cause problems.
 That old saying about how you should be working to live rather than living to work may seem like a bit of a cliché, but it’s true.
 Value your work-life balance and if it isn’t achievable in your current role, you should consider trying something new.

 Though it’s sometimes difficult to find jobs, it’s not impossible.
 If you’re really unhappy in your work, there are plenty of possibilities out there.

 Do you recognize any of these signs?
 Will you be looking for a new job in the near future?